actionschnitzel/PiGro-Aid-/README.md

 I love making cool things out of the pi.
 I mainly use Raspberry Pi OS and Twister OS.
 But if you set up new systems as often as I do or try them out a lot, you have to make the same configurations over and over again.
 I programmed a GUI that executes everyday terminal commands at the push of a button.
 Nothing big.

 Originally I wanted to bring out an update every few months.
 But since I have many ideas and also take maintenance very seriously, you should do a "git pull" regularly.

-The next project will be an "Auto-Update"
+## To do
+- [ ] [add "RPiOS 64 Bit Switch" to install the good stuff]

 # Install